How to apply Z Wrap

 Next, remove the protective plastic topside layer at the perforation.
 Depending on fluid build-up, leave on for 8 – 24 hours then remove and gently wash the tattoo and reapply a second application.
 Leave the second application on for 4 – 7 days.
 It is normal for blood and fluids to collect under the bandage.
 These fluids help to keep the tattoo hydrated and aid the healing process.

-Tip 1: With a pair of scissors, round cut the corners slightly to help prevent corners from lifting once applied.
+Tip 1: With a pair of scissors, you can round off the corners to help prevent corners from lifting once applied.

 Tip 2: When covering a larger tattoo such as a full back piece, you will likely need to overlap multiple sheets of film to obtain full coverage.
 To do this you apply the first sheet to one corner of the tattoo, then adhere the edge of the second joining sheet to the first, and so on.
 When joining sheets, it's best to allow 2-3 cm overlap to ensure each sheet adheres well to the joining sheet.